codethejason/blog/content/post/setupghpages.md

 git commit -m "Updating site" && git push origin master

 # Push the public subtree to the gh-pages branch
-git subtree push --prefix=public git@github.com:[github username]/blog.git gh-pages
+git subtree push --prefix=public https://github.com/[github username]/blog.git gh-pages
 ```

 Be sure to be signed in to avoid any authentication problems.

 ##### Step 3: Create deploy.sh file
 This deploy.sh file will make deploying blog posts a lot easier in the future.
-Since Windows does not support shell scripts, we must run the script in [Git Bash](https://git-scm.com/downloads).
+Since Windows does not support shell scripts, we must run the script in Git Bash.
 The usage of this script is `bash deploy.sh "<my commit msg>"`.

 ```
 #!/bin/bash